erhant/crypto-notes/content/zklearning/3-programming-zkps.md

 component main {public [a, b]} = IsZero();
 ```

 Here, `NonZero` is a sub-circuit used by `IsZero`.
 Within `NonZero`, we are checking if some input is not 0.
-However, constraints only check for equality, we don’t have something like `a !=== b`.
+However, constraints only check for equality, we don't have something like `a !=== b`.
 To check if something is non-zero, we can check if it has an inverse!

-To do that, we do `inverse <-- 1 / n` but hey, this isn’t R1!
+To do that, we do `inverse <-- 1 / n` but hey, this isn't R1!
 Is that a problem?
 Well, `<--` is just an assignment operator, not a constraint!
 So, we can do such a thing here; in fact, signal assignment without constraints are a lot more capable than constrainted assignments.
 The constraints itself is in the next line: `1 === in * signal`, which is R1.

 Also notice that `IsZero` uses `NonZero` within, and it does that by instantiating the sub-circuit as `nz`.
 You can access the signals in a circuit with `.` operator, such as `nz.in`.